 - Afghan Hound

 Does this mean that everyone should rush out and get one of the top 10 breeds of dogs?
-Definitely not!
-While a smart dog will learn everything that you want it to know, it will also learn everything that it can get away with.
+Definitely not.
+While a smart dog will learn everything that you want the dog to know, it will also learn everything that it can get away with.
 This means you may have to spend much more time "civilizing" your clever dog so that it learns the limits of behavior in your household.

 In addition, some of the dogs lower in the intelligence list have other qualities.
 The Afghan Hound is arguably among the most beautiful of dogs.
 I notice that every year People magazine has a special issue presenting "The 50 Most Beautiful People in the World."
 I don't ever remember People ever having an issue featuring "The 50 Most Intelligent People in the World."
-Just think about what we consider to be the most important aspects of humans-well, the same often applies to dogs!
+Just think about what we consider to be the most important aspects of humans.
+The same often applies to dogs.

 Copyright SC Psychological Enterprises Ltd. May not be reprinted or reposted without permission.